forslundaren/Applied-Data-Science-Capstone/README.md

-# Applied-Data-Science-Capstone
+# Applied-Data-Science-Capstone Coursera Course
-This is a test file in the Captstone project...
+- Lab results as Jupyter Notebooks
+- Python code for Plotly Dash lab
+- Final presentation in powerpoint and PDF-format